 - Prepare the burger sauce by mixing together the steak sauce and mayo in a small bowl until smooth.

-- Place the raw hamburger patties in the smoker and smoke burgers for 45 minutes, or until at least 125 degrees for a medium rare burger and 160 degrees for well done.
+- Place the raw hamburger patties in the smoker and smoke burgers for 45 minutes, or until the internal temperature of the meat reaches at least 125 degrees for a medium rare burger and 160 degrees for well done.
 The amount of time will vary depending on your desired doneness.
 Place a slice of cheese on top of each patty in the final five minutes of cooking.

 - Remove burgers from the smoker and place on a toasted bun with your favorite burger toppings and burger sauce.
 Serve immediately.